Private health insurance reforms

 These resources contain information for the general public on reforms to private health insurance.
 Resources include fact sheets, an infographic and a video about the product tiers.

 Private health insurance reforms campaign

-A consumer information campaign will help Australians better understand the Australian Government’s reforms to make private health insurance simpler and more affordable.
+A consumer information campaign, first launched on Sunday 17 February 2019, is helping Australians better understand the Australian Government’s reforms to make private health insurance simpler.